 I’ve been teaching for over 20 years.
 If you’d like to learn how to incorporate the 3 elements of Iron Byron into your swing, please consider joining one of my 3 day golf schools or take private golf lessons from myself at Bear’s Best Las Vegas.
 If you live in Canada you can take golf lessons in Toronto with my Canadian Instructor.

 If you can’t come to see us in person, you can still learn my golf swing technique with my Swing Machine Golf 4 DVD Series or Full Color Book or Video Series below.
-To date, we have sold over 80,000 copies.
-Read testimonials from people who took the effort to write in and tell us how Swing Machine Golf has changed their golfing lives!
+To date, we have sold over 80,000 copies and have received thousands of testimonials from people who are playing the best golf of their lives.

 Press Release from True Temper Sports